-Counselling at Mutiara International Grammar School is part of a whole school approach to the mental health and well-being of the School community, especially the students.
-This service aims to provide students with an opportunity to talk through their difficulties in a welcoming and supportive environment, and to find their own ways of addressing their problems.
-It works towards achieving best outcomes for children by improving well-being and resilience, raising awareness of mental health and reducing the stigma around mental health.
-The service addresses issues such as anxiety, low mood, depression, conduct and relationship issues, eating disorders and academic challenges.
+Counseling at Mutiara is part of a whole-school approach to improve the mental health and well-being of the school community.
+It works towards achieving the best outcomes for students by improving well-being and resilience, raising awareness of mental health and reducing the stigma around mental health.
+The service addresses issues such as anxiety, mood disorder, depression, conduct and relationship issues, eating disorders, bullying and academic challenges.

-The counseling service at MIGS includes a “drop-in” facility, whereby a student can see the counsellor for a short period of time without an appointment.
+The counseling service at Mutiara includes a “walk-in” facility, whereby a student can meet the counselor for short session without an appointment.
 Other forms of counselor-student contact are through referrals from the teaching staff or parent(s).
-Urgency and level of risk are taken into consideration and urgent cases are attended to as soon as possible during school hours.
+The urgency and level of risk will be taken into consideration and urgent cases will be attended to as soon as possible during school hours.
 Provision for referrals to external mental health providers is also part of the service.

-For appointments with our School Counsellor, please contact Ms Rajani Vidyasagar at email@example.com

 For further information or to make an appointment, please contact our School Support Coordinator by phone at (+6) 03-43521452.